StochasticBiology/EvAM-ESKAPEE/README.md

 For example, `eskapee-phylo-fits-4-cov-35-TRUE.Rdata` is covariate 35 (geographical region) for experiment 4 (the 5 top drugs in Ec and Kp), including a HyperMk2 run.
 Output files will be labelled with this same pattern.

+*Next to do:* hypothesis testing for covariate influence.

 References
 -----